An Affordable Singapore Itinerary for 2 Days (2026)

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.

-Your first day includes Singapore’s best central highlights.
-It begins with breathtaking views from the Marina Bay Sands observation deck, followed by an afternoon ride on the Singapore Flyer for a bird’s eye view of the city.
-The day concludes with an evening visit to the futuristic Gardens by the Bay and the mesmerising Supertree light show.
+Day one of this 2 day Singapore itinerary focuses on its most recognisable central sights, all clustered around Marina Bay.
+You’ll start with city views from the Marina Bay Sands observation deck, followed by a ride on the Singapore Flyer for a different perspective.
+The day finishes at Gardens by the Bay, timed for the evening Supertree light show.

 Day 1: Modern Singapore and Marina Bay